PLCHome/dehumidifier_goes_iot/README.md

 # My dehumidifier becomes an IoT device

-** Please note that opening electrical devices is life-threatening!
-Opening electrical devices and working on them requires training and authorization. **
+**Please note that opening electrical devices is life-threatening!
+Opening electrical devices and working on them requires training and authorization.**

-** Never work on devices connected to the electrical grid, regardless of whether they are turned on or off. ** ** If you follow or replicate parts of this description, you do so entirely at your own risk.
-I am not liable for any damage caused. **
+**Never work on devices connected to the electrical grid, regardless of whether they are turned on or off.**

+**If you follow or replicate parts of this description, you do so entirely at your own risk.
+I am not liable for any damage caused, including damage to your health and life.**

 ### Introduction